 “Not all the women here are gay,” Jeff said in a complete reversal of his previous statement.
 “Councilwoman Summers isn’t.”

-"I'm not what?" a voice said from the open doorway and Grace and Jeff turned toward the source to see Buffy standing there.
+“I’m not what?” a voice said from the open doorway.
+Grace and Jeff turned toward the source to see Buffy standing there.

 “Not yet!”
 Grace muttered under her breath.
 “But obviously it’s in the genes somewhere.”

-"Uh, not retired from slayerdom even though you don't…you know…slay anymore," Jeff stuttered and Buffy's eyes lit in amusement.
+“Uh, not retired from slayerdom, even though you don’t…you know…slay on the regular anymore,” Jeff stuttered, and Buffy’s eyes lit in amusement.